 They may be family-owned and managed businesses but, by virtue of their size, they may also be complex entities where ownership is separated from management.
 Medium-sized businesses are normally well established and have an observable track record which facilitates financing decisions by lenders or investors.

-The financing requirements of a medium-sized business are generally quite articulated and may cover the management of short-term cashflows, the adjustment of the balance of short and long-term debt, the adjustment of the overall capital structure between debt and equity, the replacement of expiring finance facilities, the financing of major items of equipment or the funding of the growth of the business by way of debt or new equity, including possible recourse to a stock market.
+The financing requirements of a medium-sized business are generally quite articulated and may cover the management of short-term cashflows, the adjustment of the balance of short-term and long-term debt, the adjustment of the overall capital structure between debt and equity, the replacement of expiring finance facilities, the financing of major items of equipment or the funding of the growth of the business by way of debt or new equity, including possible recourse to a stock market.

 The financial structure of a medium-sized business is usually actively managed by in-house professionals, who review the suitability of the current structure and the availability of alternative or additional funding in order to match it with the needs of business in terms of purpose and timing.
 Medium-sized businesses normally use different types of finance often supplied by different providers, they may deal with two or three banks, and may have access to further types of finance by virtue of their established record and ability to provide security.